-Bromine lasts longer, is less irritating to skin, has a less obnoxious odor than chlorine, is better at killing bacteria and viruses, which is, after all, why we add this stuff to begin with!
+Bromine lasts longer, is less irritating to the skin, has a less obnoxious odor than chlorine, is better at killing bacteria and viruses, which is, after all, why we add this stuff, to begin with!

 Can you have a hot tub without chemicals?

 You cannot operate a hot tub with no chemicals whatsoever.
 While there are all-natural alternatives to bromine and chlorine that work effectively, using no chemicals would invite viruses and bacteria into the water and make it unsafe to soak in.

 I already covered what you can do to avoid both bromine or chlorine.

 But some folks want to know if they can just fill up their hot tub from the hose and not treat the water at all.

 While the water isn’t any more treated than the lake water you might swim in, the lake water is exposed to lots of oxygen and the sun’s UV rays.
 Those things combined with the flow of the water have a purifying effect on the lake water.

 Your hot tub sits mostly under a giant cover and sits perfectly still until you get in and turn the jets on.